Ole Miss vs. LSU NCAA Football Odds, Plays and Insights | October 23, 2021

 LSU Stats and Trends

-- LSU has played seven games, with three wins against the spread.

-- The Tigers have been underdogs by 10.5 points or more once this year and covered the spread.
+- The Tigers covered the spread in their only game when underdogs by 9.5 points or more.

-- LSU has eclipsed the over/under in 42.9% of its opportunities this season (three times over seven games with a set point total).
+- LSU has hit the over in 42.9% of its opportunities this year (three times in seven games with a set point total).

 - LSU is 2-1 against the spread and 3-0 overall when the team notches more than 30.2 points.

-- When LSU picks up more than 438.0 yards, the team is 2-0 against the spread and 2-0 overall.
+- When LSU piles up more than 438 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Tigers have five giveaways this season, while the Rebels have nine takeaways .